-AAHG will adhere to a five year sliding average partition calculation where in any given five year period the amount of cedar harvested does not exceed 25,960 M3 based on the current AAC determination.
+AAHG will adhere to a five-year sliding average partition calculation where in any given five-year period the amount of cedar harvested does not exceed 25,960 m3 for FL A16870 and 50,000 m3 for TFL 58 based on the current AAC determination.
 If the AAC is revised or the partition is rescinded or changes the allocated amount will be recalculated.